Saksham-Chauhan/kourage/README.md

 - Title - Integrity (Kourage now)
 - Started on - 09/04/2020

 ## Code of conduct

 - **Pitch in!**, and offer what help you can, as there is never enough time to do everything.
-If you noticed that something is lacking in the documentation, you're probably right, so do generate as much issues as possible.
+If you noticed that something is lacking in the documentation, you're probably right, so do generate as many issues as possible.
 - Assume good intentions.
 English is the language of the team except for some situations, but, it is not every user's native language.
 Try to avoid too much slang, abbreviations, or idiomatic expressions.
 - Keep it civil, courteous and polite.
 No personal attacks.
 - Don't waste people's time by generating unimportant issues.